sts10/blog-hugo/content/post/building-keepassxc-on-osx.md

 3. Follow the updated [OS X build instructions](https://github.com/keepassxreboot/keepassxc/wiki/Building-KeePassXC#os-x)

-I wanted to disable auto type and KeePassHTTP, so in the line below I turned those flags `OFF`.
+I decided to disable two features of KeePassXC: Auto Type and KeePassHTTP, so in the line below I turned those flags `OFF`.
 Also, I needed to find out what version of qt5 I had in order to put the correct version in the `DCMAKE_PREFIX_PATH` flag below.
 To do this I navigated to `/usr/local/Cellar/qt5` and looked at what the latest folder was there.
 In my case it was `5.8.0_1`.

-Edit the line below accordingly.
+Obviously you may need to edit the line below according to what flags you want and your version of qt5.

 ```
 mkdir build